Jose Raya standing next to a crate bearing his name

 All in the family

 When asked if he feels it’s important to show the next generation that farm work can be an actual career, Jose shrewdly acknowledges, “It’s not for everybody.”
 In fact, Jose’s three adult children have all taken different paths – pursuing their own successful careers in teaching, finance and mechanics.
 If you ask the Mitchells however, they’ll remark that Jose’s unshakeable work ethic has rubbed off on his children.
-Sandy smiles, “They’re the American Dream – that’s what they are.
+Sandra smiles, “They’re the American Dream – that’s what they are.
 We love them like our own, and we appreciate them.”

 Did you enjoy this story about Jose Raya?
 Learn more about some of our California Prune growers!